 The SKVTT submitted before the High Court that it would be willing to hand over a piece of vacant land owned by it near the Kashi Vishwanath Temple Area for construction of the Mosque at that site.
-However, this is entirely contingent on the AIM agreeing to hand over the current site of the Gyanvapi Mosque to the SKVTT.
+However, this is was contingent on the AIM agreeing to hand over the current site of the Gyanvapi Mosque to the SKVTT.
+The AIM expressed willingness to hear out the SKVTT over the negotiation table.
+However, this proposal is completely untenable.
+In light of the strength of your legal case under the Places of Worship Act, such an exchange makes no sense.
+You are not authorized to hand over the land on which the Mosque currently stands.